alilee/alilee.github.io/content/blog/first.md

 They don't explore a back-end, routing or forms, or many of the other SPA complexities.

-For us, it is just enough to highlight the potential of the two Rust frameworks above and paint a picture of how these advanced extensions can be easily incorporated, and gives us a solid reference point from the old world.
+For us, it is just enough to highlight the potential of the two Rust frameworks above and paint a picture of how those advanced extensions can be easily incorporated, and gives us a solid reference point from the old world.

 # Our approach